 - List of questions you would like to ask, such as:

-- What are the tests I need to take and how long will it take to get a diagnosis?
+- How long will it take to get a diagnosis?

-- Would you advise me to see a specialist?
+- Would you suggest that I see a specialist?

 - When should I come back for my next appointment?

 - Do not be afraid to ask questions.